o3de/sig-release/releases/Process/Major Release Process.md

 For each release, Github milestones are used to track bugs found in the stabilization branches of each repo involved in the release.
 For example, for the 22.20.0 release, the [Release/2210 milestone](https://github.com/o3de/o3de/milestone/11) captures all of the bugs found during release stabilization of the O3DE repo.

 Milestones are used as follows:
-* When bugs are found in the stabilization branch, the reported bug is added to the Milestone. (these instructions are posted in the Release "Key Information")
+* When bugs are found in the stabilization branch, the reported bug is added to the Milestone by the release manager. (these instructions should be posted/clarified in the Release "Key Information")
+    * This means that the release manager will need to watch incoming bugs, and for any bugs reported against the stabilization branch, they should add the bug to the release milestone.
 * Each SIG will use the milestone to understand which issues are outstanding (and should be fixed).
 * For some Milestone issues, we may choose to not fix them.
 For example a minor issue found very late in the stabilization process.
 If an issue will not be fixed for the release then (1) it should be agreed upon by the Release Manager and owning SIG (2) Add a comment to the issue indicating that the issue should get a "release note" and make sure to "@" the Documentation Project Manager (3) upon confirmation from the Documentation Project Manager, remove the milestone from the issue
 * The Release Manager will use the milestone to monitor the number of outstanding bugs, to understand how the project is progressing towards being stable.